bloominstituteoftechnology/Data-Structures/Data_Structures_Questions.md

 ## Queue

 1. What is the runtime complexity of `enqueue`?
+O(n) because items that enter the queue are either the item in question or a sampling.

 2. What is the runtime complexity of `dequeue`?
+If the time complexity is normally O(n)

 3. What is the runtime complexity of `len`?